Samantha Joye: Deepwater Horizon Oil Spill

 Several months later, in mid-August 2010, Joye embarked on another mission to attempt to explore the fate of discharged oil and gas.
 On that expedition, Joye reported another controversial finding: the discovery of recently deposited oil-rich layers on the seabed, suggesting that some of the Deepwater Horizon oil may have been removed via sedimentation and was on the seabed.
 She returned to the area in late November 2010 with the research submersible ALVIN to dive to the seafloor and obtain a firsthand view of the situation.
 While this finding was also greeted initially with some degree of skepticism, it was ultimately proven correct.
 The discovery of oil sedimentation as a fate for discharged oil was immensely important.
-This event had a very negative on benthic fauna, including infauna and long-lived cold water coral, meaning that oil sedimentation represents a long-term impact on the benthic ecosystem.
+This event had a very negative effect on benthic fauna, including infauna and long-lived cold water coral, meaning that oil sedimentation represents a long-term impact on the benthic ecosystem.

 Joye's role in the Deepwater Horizon offshore scientific response transitioned into a leading role in the post spill assessment.
 She was the associate director of science of the first “Ecosystem Impacts of Oil and Gas in the Gulf” (ECOGIG) research consortium and the project director for the second program, “Ecosystem Impacts of Oil and Gas in the Gulf-2”.
 She continues to lead ECOGIG and her research is still tracking the impacts and fate of hydrocarbons derived from the Deepwater Horizon incident.
 She is also conducting studies of natural hydrocarbon seeps in the Gulf and elsewhere to foster advances in understanding how microbial populations process hydrocarbons.